 As a parent, you cannot be expected to have the necessary expertise to help your children with what the Washington Post calls “the competitive and stressful experience of angling to get into elite colleges” (7/13/15).
 If you are like many busy professionals, you do not have time to master everything you need to know (it takes years).
 Teenagers are busy, too, and have never applied to college before.
 Everyone in the family needs help and support during this trying but critically important time.

-My professional experience leading the admissions office at an Ivy League university, and decades of admissions consulting to schools and applicants (including my own children, my toughest clients yet!), have given me the insider information, organizational strategy, and perspective that families need as they embark on this journey.
+My professional experience leading the admissions office at an Ivy League university, and decades of admissions consulting to schools and applicants (including my own children, my toughest clients yet!), have given me the insider information, organizational strategy, and perspective families need as they embark on this journey.

-Did you know that nearly half (47%) of high school students today have straight A's?
+Did you know nearly half (47%) of high school students today have straight A's?
 Fortunately, I know why some students - even those without straight A's - get admitted to their top choice schools while their comparable peers are rejected.
 And I know how important “fit” is to a young person’s educational and career success.
 Read more about me here: About Dr. Felix

 What do you really want for your children?
 If you are like most parents, you want them to be happy and successful during and after college, and you want them to be able to support themselves as adults.
 When a child is admitted to the right school, s/he is more likely to be content and productive there, and to enter adulthood with confidence, relevant skills, and a clear sense of purpose.